Manufacturing15 min read

 Discover how cobots are transforming manufacturing.
 Learn about real-world use cases, ROI data, implementation costs, and how to get started with collaborative robots.

 The American manufacturing sector faces a crisis that shows no signs of easing.
 According to Deloitte and the Manufacturing Institute, there are over 800,000 unfilled manufacturing jobs in the United States as of early 2026, and the gap is projected to grow to 2.1 million by 2030.
-At the same time, the Bureau of Labor Statistics reports that the median age of a US manufacturing worker is now 44 — and the pipeline of younger workers entering the trades is not keeping up.
+At the same time, the Bureau of Labor Statistics reports that the median age of a US manufacturing worker is now 44 — and the pipeline of younger workers is not keeping up.

 Cobots in manufacturing are addressing this challenge head-on.
 The global collaborative robot market is growing at a CAGR of 32.5% (2024-2030), with manufacturing accounting for over 70% of all cobot deployments.
 Unlike traditional automation that requires massive capital investment and dedicated engineering teams, cobots offer a practical path to automation that small and mid-size manufacturers can actually implement.